BUS 310 Master Syllabus

 Course Grade

 • Students must be officially registered in this section to receive a grade.
 It is the sole responsibility of the student to verify their own registration status.
 Specifically, you will not receive a grade if your name does not appear on the official class list.
-Registration problems should be directed to either the College of Business academic advisors or to the Registrar’s Office.
+Registration problems should be directed to either the Costello College of Business academic advisors or to the Registrar’s Office.

 • Disputes about a grade on assignments/exams/quizzes must be submitted in writing within a week after the grade has been posted.